Skip to main content

 3. Submission of Information: After confirming completion of the above requirements, the supervisor should email Paula Griffin with the student’s name(s) and NETIDs.

-4. Request for MVRs: Paula Griffin will request Fleet Services to obtain the student’s Motor Vehicle Record (MVR).
+4. Request for MVRs: Paula Griffin will connect with Fleet Services to obtain the student’s Motor Vehicle Record (MVR).
 MVR verifications are required for anyone operating a vehicle on behalf of Cornell University.
 The time required to obtain the MVR may vary by jurisdiction, typically ranging from 1 to 2 weeks, depending on the state’s processing times.
 All drivers (including faculty and staff) must have an acceptable Motor Vehicle Record (MVR).

 5. MVR Review: Upon receipt of the MVR, Nakeschi Watkins will notify the supervisor and Paula of the RMI decision via email.